Generalizable data-driven turbulence closure modeling on unstructured grids with differentiable physics: Results and Discussion

-Fig. \ref{fig:WMC_error} compares the predictability of the trained model for the WMC case with three other models using the $L^2$ error over time.
-In the WMC case, simulations without a turbulence model become unstable and diverge after several time steps, indicating the necessity of incorporating a closure model.
+Figure \ref{fig:WMC_error} compares the predictability of the trained model for the two-dimensional WMC case with three other models using the $L^2$ error over time.
+In the WMC case, a simulation without a turbulence model becomes unstable and diverges after several time steps, indicating the necessity of incorporating a closure model.
 While the LES-20k achieves the lowest error among the models, using the ML-5k model does not result in significant performance improvement over the LES-5k model unlike the ramp case.
-This can be attributed to the difference in separation mechanisms between two cases.
-In contrast to the ramp case where flow originates from inflow and simply separate near the slope, the flow upstream of the cube encounters a stagnation point with high pressure and recirculation before separation---a fundamentally different separation mechanism from what the trained model is exposed to during training.
+This can be attributed to the difference in separation mechanisms between the two cases.
+In contrast to the ramp case where flow originates from inflow and simply separates near the slope, the flow upstream of the cube encounters a stagnation point with high pressure and recirculation before separation---a fundamentally different separation mechanism from what the trained model is exposed to during training.
 Nevertheless, the trained model recovers the performance of the LES-5k model and remains stable in extended time-step integration above time span used during training.
-Fig. \ref{fig:WMC_probe} compares the pointwise accuracy of models from a probe at $(x,y)=(6h,3.5h)$ using the x-direction velocity normalized by the freestream velocity.
+Figure \ref{fig:WMC_probe} compares the pointwise accuracy of models from a probe at $(x,y)=(6h,3.5h)$ using the $x$-direction velocity normalized by the freestream velocity.
 At this location, the LES-20k model can capture peaks of the periodic fluctuation of the true data, while the LES-5k model predicts lower peaks than the actual values.
-Although using the trained model does not provide a marked improvement in peak prediction, ML-5k remains stable for longer predictions horizons than those used during training.
+Although using the trained model does not provide a marked improvement in peak prediction, ML-5k remains stable for longer prediction horizons than those used during training.